stevedepp/strang/ch6/README.md

 without n independent eigenvectors x<sub>j</sub> we could not diagonalize.

-&lambdas; shift their respective i row of A by &lambdal•1 subtracted from the diagonal element of that row.
+&lambda;s shift their respective i row of A by &lambda;•1 subtracted from the diagonal element of that row.

 4 remarks: